Nested Updates with Lenses: A Practical Guide

 as the primary tool for working with "has-a" relationships, like a field within a record.

-This guide provides a complete, step-by-step walkthrough of how to solve the nested update problem using a composable Lens
+This guide provides a complete, step-by-step walkthrough of how to solve the nested update problem using a composable Lens and its generated helper methods.

 The Scenario: Updating an Employee's Address